uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

         bool operator>=(const counting_iterator& it) const;
     };

-:code:`counting_iterator` is a random access iterator-like type that represents an integer counter.
+``counting_iterator`` is a random access iterator-like type that represents an integer counter.
-When dereferenced, :code:`counting_iterator` provides an Integral rvalue equal to the value of the counter; dereference operations cannot be used to modify the counter.
-The arithmetic and comparison operators of :code:`counting_iterator` behave as if applied to the values of Integral type representing the counters of the iterator instances passed to the operators.
+When dereferenced, ``counting_iterator`` provides an Integral rvalue equal to the value of the counter; dereference operations cannot be used to modify the counter.
+The arithmetic and comparison operators of ``counting_iterator`` behave as if applied to the values of Integral type representing the counters of the iterator instances passed to the operators.

 .. code:: cpp